DevilLord9967/OpsLyft/README.md

 }
 ```

+### Step 2 : Create a Lambda function and choose the above IAM Role as its permissiona

-### Step : Configure the following environment variables in lambda configuration
+### Step 3 : Configure the following environment variables in lambda configuration
 - EMAIL_ID
 - EMAIL_PASSWORD
 - SMTP_HOST
 - SMTP_PORT

-### Step : Configure the region in the lambda_function.py line:128
+### Step 4 : Configure the region in the lambda_function.py line:128

-### Step : Replace the code in the new lambda with the code in lambda_function.py
+### Step 5 : Replace the code in the new lambda with the code in lambda_function.py

-### Step : Deploy the function
+### Step 6 : Deploy the function

+### Step 7 : Schedule the function

+- Goto Add Trigger
+- Select EventBridge
+- Create a new role
+- Add rule name like every-6hrs
+- select rule type "Schedule expression"
+- enter schedule expression value as "rate(6 hours)"
+- Save